geekiam/website/static/posts/how-to-revert-a-git-commit.md

 description: How to use the git cli to revert an accidental commit
 summary: How to revert a git commit when accidentally commit code
 Keywords: dsfasdfsa
-featureImage:
+feature:
   image: /uploads/version-control.png
-  imageAlt: Version Control systems
+  alt: Version Control systems
 date: 2020-05-23T15:29:50.183Z
 author: gary-woodfine
 tags: